Continuous-Space Roadmap Generation for Mobile Robot Fleets with Distance Constraints and Geometry-Aware Discretization: Problem Formulation

 \section{Problem Formulation}

-The objective of the proposed approach is to automatically generate continuous-space roadmaps that enable high system throughput for mobile robot fleets.
-Specifically, it addresses the trade-off between providing redundant roadmaps with high routing efficiency to minimize robot travel distances and reduce their waiting times, and limiting roadmap complexity based on the transport demand to ensure query efficiency.

-The proposed roadmap generation approach combines a digital map of the intralogistics environment with system transport demand and the dimensions of the mobile robots to automatically generate a roadmap for a homogeneous fleet of these robots.
-The environment is represented by geometric objects in continuous two-dimensional space, enabling high-fidelity modeling of real-world environments without the constraints of fixed spatial resolution.
+The proposed method takes as input a digital map of the intralogistics environment, the physical dimensions of the mobile robots, and the system transport demand, and produces a continuous-space roadmap tailored to these inputs.
+The environment is represented by polygonal objects in continuous two-dimensional space, outer boundary, obstacles, and stations, enabling high-fidelity modeling without the resolution constraints of a fixed grid.
+While the outer boundary and obstacles are purely geometric, stations include one or more interaction points that serve as start and end points for transport tasks and may also have a geometric expansion acting as obstacle (compare Fig.\ref{fig_Roadmap_abstract} and Fig.\ref{fig_Maps}).
 Map data may originate from CAD models, digital twins, or laser scanner data.
-In the latter case, post-processing is required to extract geometric features and convert environmental objects into polygonal representations \cite{aryadi_redundant_2023, beinschob_semi-automated_2017}.
+Post-processing may be required to extract geometric features and convert environmental objects into polygonal representations~\cite{aryadi_redundant_2023, beinschob_semi-automated_2017}.